 Why young people need to be at school

-If your child goes to school on a regular basis, she’ll:
+If your child goes to school on a regular basis, they’ll:

 - have a better chance of making friends and fitting in at school

-- get to know her teachers and other staff who can help her deal with difficult times
+- get to know their teachers and other staff who can help them deal with difficult times

 - keep up with schoolwork

-- be more likely to go back to school if she has to miss it for illness or another reason
+- be more likely to go back to school if they have to miss it for illness or another reason

 - be less likely to engage in risky behaviour

-- have the best chance at reaching her full potential.
+- have the best chance of reaching their full potential.

 Young people who stay in school for longer have better outcomes, not just in education, but also in future employment, income, health and wellbeing.